yigitgenc/kuzgun.io/README.md

 # kuzgun.io

-Yours free dockerized online streaming software.
+Dockerized online streaming software.

 # Installation

-__kuzgun.io__ is designed to run on your server effortlessly.
+__kuzgun.io__ is designed to be run on your server effortlessly.
 Only thing you have to do install [Docker](https://www.docker.com/what-docker) on your server to build and run kuzgun.io.